As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Usually, a good whack with a hammer will loosen it enough that you can grab it with vice grips to rip it off.

 Attach a breaker bar or long ½” drive ratchet and force it off with more leverage.
-A 24” long ratchet like this one from Tekton will work just fine: https://amzn.to/3eII4GU
+A 24” long ratchet like this one from Tekton will work just fine.

 If the bolt is rounded, try a 12 point socket.
 Now if that doesn’t work, you can get an extractor socket set and beat on a 7/8 extractor socket using a hammer to grab it.
 This will always work if done right.

-Not all extractor socket sets include 7/8 or 22mm sockets – but this one has 22mm which will work perfectly on an O2 sensor: https://amzn.to/3mK5O1O
+Not all extractor socket sets include 7/8 or 22mm sockets – this extractor set has 22mm which will work perfectly on an O2 sensor.